Skip to main menu Skip to content Skip to footer

 Age matters

-It’s also important, when considering a child’s behavior, to compare it to other children the same age—not to the range of kids in his class or grade.
+It’s also important, when considering a child’s behavior, to compare it to other children the same age — not to the range of kids in their class or grade.
 Within any given grade, kids’ ages can differ by almost a year, and a year can make a big difference in a child’s ability to self-regulate.

-Two studies in the last few years concluded that kids who are youngest in their class are disproportionately diagnosed with ADHD.
+Several studies have concluded that kids who are youngest in their class are disproportionately diagnosed with ADHD.
 A Michigan study found that kindergarteners who are the youngest in their grade are 60% more likely to be diagnosed with ADHD than the oldest in their grade.
-And it doesn’t affect just kindergarteners: a North Carolina study found that in fifth and eighth grade, the youngest children were almost twice as likely as the oldest to be prescribed medication for ADHD.
+And it doesn’t affect just kindergarteners: A North Carolina study found that in fifth and eighth grade, the youngest children were almost twice as likely as the oldest to be prescribed medication for ADHD.

 Other causes